 SHB FRAME TRAPS:

 - For immediate relief, the Better Beetle Blaster is the best way to go.
 We use hydrated lime 1/4 to 3/8 inch deep.
-Every three weeks take out and tap upside down to remove the spent lime.
+Place the trap between the #1 and #2 frames at one end or the other so as not to change the bee space.
+Place one trap in each box.
+Every three weeks take out and tap upside down to remove the spent lime into a bucket and empty elsewhere.
 The dead beetles and lime dust will fall out.
 Refill and install back into the hive.

 All oils must be pharmaceutical grade!!
 Aromatherapy Oils are for perfume purposes and not for healing.